 Andrew Chen practically popularized the term “Growth Hacking” in a blog post titled, “Growth Hacker is the new VP Marketing”, so he’s someone you might want to listen to.

-Growth hacking is the process of generating and testing hacks that will lead to growth.
+Basically, it’s about the process of generating and testing hacks that will lead to a number of product users growth.

 Think of a company that EVERYBODY knows.
 Can you think of a couple more?

 While everyone knows these businesses, they were once small startups with zero users and no revenue.
 But now, they now have multimillion-dollar revenues and a massive customer led growth.
 And they’ve achieved that by hacking their growth like crazy.